-What to Do When the IRS Audits You
+What to Do in Texas When the IRS Audits You

 It’s a nightmare for every taxpayer: an audit by the Internal Revenue Service (IRS).
 Audits are frustrating, complicated and stressful.
 No one wants to deal with them.

-The good news, however, is that they are somewhat less common than many people realize.
-According to the most recent publicly available data, the IRS audits approximately 1.1 million tax returns each year.
-To put that number in perspective, that is less than one percent of all federal tax returns filed in the United States.
+The good news, however, is that they are somewhat less common than many people realize, totaling less than one percent of all federal tax returns filed in the United States.

-As uncommon as they may be, most people still fear that a tax audit means they’re in trouble.
-Just because you are facing an audit, though, it does not necessarily mean you did anything wrong.
+As uncommon as they may be, most people still fear that an audit means they’re in trouble.
+Just because you are facing an income tax audit, though, it does not necessarily mean you did anything wrong.

 Less Bite Than Bark